dszopa/Spark-Message-Router/README.md

 }
 ```

- We can then have the incoming JSON string automatically converted into a `Person` object
+ We can then have the incoming JSON's `data` field automatically converted into a `Person` object
  ```java
  @MessageController
  public class SimpleMessageRouter {